wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 By default, text fields _with placeholders_ provide sufficient accessibility.
 VoiceOver will read the placeholder and describe that it is a text field.

-In the following example, VoiceOver will speak `”First name, Text field, ...”` for the First name field, and a similar message for the Last name field.
+In the following example, VoiceOver will speak `“First name, Text field, ...”` for the First name field, and a similar message for the Last name field.

 <img src="images/voiceover-guidelines/textfield-empty.png" width="400">

-However, a problem shows up if you enter `”John”` as the first name, and `”Doe”` as the last name.
+However, a problem shows up if you enter `“John”` as the first name, and `“Doe”` as the last name.

 <img src="images/voiceover-guidelines/textfield-filled.png" width="400">

-VoiceOver will no longer read the `”First name”` and `”Last name”` placeholders.
+VoiceOver will no longer read the `“First name”` and `“Last name”` placeholders.
 How will a user, especially someone with short-term memory, know which field is which?

 You can improve the experience by making sure that the text fields have accessibility labels.